pulemojatau/movieflix/README.md

 # movieflix
-Practice project that leavarages the IMDB api for movies , created for the sake of practicing with API
+Practice project that leverage the IMDB API for movies, created for the sake of practicing with API

 ## Home page
 ![My Image](https://github.com/pulemojatau/movieflix/blob/main/home.jpg)